microsoft/AcademicContent/league-content/web-mobile.md

 > This sample was submitted by Student Ambassador Mahmoud Fettal

 [A Simple Library Mangement using HTML, Bootstrap and JS](https://github.com/samipak458/Simple-Library-Managment)
+> This sample was submitted by Student Ambassador Muhammad Samiullah

 ## Tools